xamarin/xamarin-forms-samples/XAML/MarkupExtensions/README.md

 ---
 name: Markup Extensions
 description: This sample demonstrates how to use the various XAML markup extensions and how to create your own.
-For more information about this code, see the a...
 topic: sample
 languages:
 - csharp